alaahewwari/alaahewwari/README.md

 - 👨‍💻 I’m a Senior Computer Systems Engineering student at [Palestine Technical University - Kadoorie.](https://ptuk.edu.ps/ar/)

+- 📍 Currently I'm a Backend Intern at Foothill Technology Solutions.

 - 📍 I’m a Former Backend Intern at Asal Technologies.

 - 🧠 I’m focusing on developing my skills and acquiring new knowledge to broaden my expertise.